 Applicant Eligibility: All homeowners that can make the monthly mortgage payments are eligible to apply.
-Cooperative units are not eligible; individual condominium units may be insured if they are in projects that have been approved by FHA and there are fewer than 4 units in the building.
+Cooperative units are not eligible.
+Currently, individual condominium units may be insured if they are in projects that have been approved by FHA and there are 4 or fewer units in the building.
 Rehabilitation is limited to only the interior of a unit.
-There are other limiting requirements for the use of the 203(k) loan in a condominium unit.
+To be eligible, the property must be a one- to four-family dwelling that has been completed for at least one year.
+There are other eligibility requirements for the use of the 203(k) loan in a condominium unit.